ianrenton/pota-local-progress/README.md

 # POTA Local Parks Progress

+### Note: this software is not yet complete.
+Listing the closest X parks works, but I am unable to get a full list of parks activated by callsign as it requires authentication via an API that doesn't exist.
+I will finish developing this when the functionality is available.

 POTA Local Parks Progress is a simple Python script that queries the Parks on the Air API to find your closest parks, prints them in a list starting from the closest, and includes the status of whether you have activated them yet or not.